GabeStah/Airbrake.io/Pitches/How Organizations Scale Agile/text.md

 ---

+As your organization scales up Agile, your error handling techniques need to elegantly scale along with them.
+That's why Airbrake's powerful <a class="js-cta-utm" href="https://airbrake.io/account/new?utm_source=blog&utm_medium=end-post&utm_campaign=airbrake-how-organizations-scale-agile">error monitoring software</a> guarantees that your team won't need to worry about losing track of production errors!
+Airbrake provides real-time error monitoring and automatic exception reporting for all your development projects.
+Airbrake's state of the art web dashboard ensures you receive round-the-clock status updates on your application's health and error rates.
+No matter what you're working on, Airbrake easily integrates with all the most popular languages and frameworks.
+Plus, Airbrake makes it easy to customize exception parameters, while giving you complete control of the active error filter system, so you only gather the errors that matter most.

+Check out <a class="js-cta-utm" href="https://airbrake.io/account/new?utm_source=blog&utm_medium=end-post&utm_campaign=airbrake-how-organizations-scale-agile">Airbrake's error monitoring software</a> today and see for yourself why so many of the world's best engineering teams use Airbrake to revolutionize their exception handling practices!

+---

 __META DESCRIPTION__

 An exploration of the techniques and common frameworks used by organizations to properly scale Agile implementations when team sizes start to expand.